cloudnativeessentials/dra-tutorial/dra-tutorial.md

 The previous way of accessing specialized hardware was with node plugins and had limitations such as the inability to share allocated devices among multiple Pods and the device had to be attached to a node (node-local) not across the network fabric.

 Node plugins are good for requesting single, linear quantity of resources.

+Let's take a look at a few vendor examples: NVIDIA and Intel NVIDIA offers DRA driers for two types of resources: GPUs and ComputeDomains.

 ## DRA Overview
 Like with Device Plugin, you need a driver.